zurb/F5-accessibility-audit/readme.md

   `$('body > *:not(dialog').addClass('mod-hidden'); `*

 - We must return focus back to whatever triggered reveal;

+- For Reveal modals using AJAX, we must use `aria-busy` and `aria-atomic=true`

+- We will likely create an Accessibility section that goes into details on when to use such states as an opportunity to educate them in order for us to do less guesswork on how certain classes of alert we support now and in the future adheres to the rules.

 ## Magellan
 - Magellan will be a somewhat hard component to make accessible.